 Everyone is losing their minds about the Mayan calendar ending.
 We're talking about the same people who could barely use a wheel and couldn't foresee the fall of their own civilization, but we've convinced ourselves that they predicted doomsday eleventy billion years in the future.

-Personally, I think the guy making the calendar was probably a little bit like me and got started on a Pinterest project and just got distracted by the dinosaurs and apes and went out to play and forgot to finish it.
+Personally, I think the guy making the calendar was probably a little bit like me and got started on a calendar-ish Pinterest project and got distracted by the dinosaurs and apes and went out to play and forgot to finish it.
 He came back and was like, "Okay, I'll do this tomorrow" and put the calendar in his closet and just sort of forgot about it.

 And now we're all in a tizzy about the prehistoric Tyler.